johnbillion/slurpetta/README.markdown

 Your first update will take a while but depends entirely on your connection and disk speeds.
-On a fast modern machine with a fast internet connection it may take as little as ten minutes, but be prepared for it to take hours on a machine with a slower connection or disk speeds.
+On a fast modern machine with a fast internet connection it may take as little as 10 minutes, but be prepared for it to take hours on a machine with a slower connection or disk speeds.

 But subsequent updates are smarter.
-The script tracks the SVN revision number of your latest update and then asks the plugins SVN repository for a list of plugins that have changed since.
-Only those changed plugins are updated after the initial sync.
+The script tracks the SVN revision numbers of your latest updates and then asks the SVN repositories for a list of plugins and themes that have changed since.
+Only those changed are updated after the initial sync.

 ### How much disk space do I need?

-As of March 2024 the plugin repository contains over 100,000 plugins.
-The script will download just those with more than 10,000 active installations which when unpacked will use around 12 GB of disk space.
+As of March 2024:

+* Around 12 GB of disk space for plugins
+* Around 3 GB of disk space for themes

 ### Something went wrong, how do I do a partial update?